Wednesday, November 17, 2010

 Rating for The Evil Dead: ****.

-Posted by Richard and Sammi Bressler at 11:01 AM
+Posted by Richard Bressler at 11:01 AM

 Night of the Living Dead is not a really gruesome horror film.
 Filmed the old fashioned way give this movie a creepier mood to it than movies now a day.
 Even though there was terrible acting and really bad lighting, it doesn't stop this film from being scary.